Will the Nuremberg Moot Court take place in 2021?

 - Personal information about your Team Coordinator, Team Coach, and all Team Members;

-- Passport details, if Team Members need a visa to travel to Germany (if you do not have any at the time of application, you can provide it at a later stage, no later than 7 May 2021); and
+- Passport details, if Team Members need a visa to travel to Germany (if you do not have any at the time of application, you can provide it at a later stage) (not applicable to the 2021 online competition); and

 - A motivation.

-Teams from conflict or post-conflict countries that wish to apply for funding need to demonstrate their motivation by providing information about the conflict their country is experiencing or experienced and the reasons why they need the funding.
+Teams from conflict or post-conflict countries that wish to apply for funding need to demonstrate their motivation by providing information about the conflict their country is experiencing or experienced and the reasons why they need the funding (not applicable to the 2021 online competition).

 My country is not listed in the online application form, can I apply?